rapidsai/raft/docs/source/quick_start.md

 # Quick Start

 This guide is meant to provide a quick-start tutorial for interacting with RAFT's C++ APIs.

 ## RAPIDS Memory Manager (RMM)

-RAFT relies heavily on RMM which eases the burden of configuring different allocation strategies globally across the libraries that use it.
+RAFT relies heavily on the [RMM](https://github.com/rapidsai/rmm) library which eases the burden of configuring different allocation strategies globally across the libraries that use it.

 ## Multi-dimensional Spans and Arrays